Love, Chunibyo & Other Delusions: Anime

-A 12-episode anime television series adaptation, directed by Tatsuya Ishihara and produced by Kyoto Animation, aired in Japan between October 4 and December 19, 2012.
+A 12-episode anime television series adaptation, directed by Tatsuya Ishihara and produced by Kyoto Animation, aired in Japan from October 4 to December 19, 2012.
 Starting before the TV series' airing, a series of six original net animation shorts titled Love, Chunibyo & Other Delusions Lite were streamed weekly on YouTube between September 27 and November 1, 2012.
-The television series were released on six BD/DVD compilation volumes between December 19, 2012, and May 15, 2013.
+The anime series were released on six BD/DVD compilation volumes, between December 19, 2012 and May 15, 2013.
 The volumes also contained bonus shorts titled Depth of Field: Ai to Nikushimi Gekijō (Depth of Field ～ 愛と憎しみ劇場).
 A seventh volume, containing an original video animation episode, another Depth of Field short and the Lite shorts, was released on June 19, 2013.
-The series has been licensed in North America by Sentai Filmworks and was streamed on Anime Network and currently airs on Hidive.
+The series has been licensed in North America by Sentai Filmworks.
+It is currently streaming on Anime Network and Hidive.
 Sentai Filmworks released the series on subtitled DVD in North America on May 27, 2014, followed by an English dubbed release on DVD and Blu-ray Disc on February 24, 2015.
 In Southeast Asia, it was broadcast through Animax Asia and premiered on June 2, 2014.